 In France, three-year agreements on professional gender equality, combatting discrimination and violence, work-life balance have been signed with trade unions since 2004, with the latest agreement signed by Orange SA in December 2021 to cover the years 2022 to 2024.
 Similar agreements have also been signed by our subsidiaries, for example Orange Business, our entity dedicated to business solutions.

-Women at Orange:
+Women at Orange

 female employees worldwide

-women in technical and digital roles (innovation and technology)
+in technical and digital roles (innovation and technology)

-By 2025, we aim to achieve:
+By 2025, we aim to achieve

 25%

-women in technical and digital roles
+in technical and digital roles

 35%